Breast cancer, discovered the new mechanism by which metastases are formed-breakinglatest.news-Breaking Latest News

 The benefits are clear, but you’ve also highlighted an Achilles heel, correct?

 “Yes.
-In the new study, also published in Nature Materials and always carried out in close collaboration with Fabio Giavazzi, we observed that during this change of state some cancer cells break down due to strong mechanical stress, releasing their DNA.
+In the new study, also published in Nature Materials and always carried out in close collaboration with Fabio Giavazzi, we observed that during this change of state some tumor cells break down due to strong mechanical stress, releasing their DNA.
 This represents a very strong inflammatory signal, potentially capable of activating the innate immune system.
 We therefore think that it can be exploited to enhance immunotherapy.
-In general, breast cancer responds little to immunotherapy, and for this reason it is defined as a ‘cold’ tumor, and we could instead have the opportunity to turn it into a ‘hot’ tumor”.
+In general, breast cancer responds poorly to immunotherapy, and for this reason it is defined as a ‘cold’ tumor, and we may instead have the opportunity to transform it into a ‘hot’ tumor”.

 Breast cancer: how many women it affects in Italy, survival, mortality